andrezeitz/z-padel-milestone-5/README.md

 <img width="1013" alt="Skärmavbild 2022-01-25 kl  11 36 11" src="https://user-images.githubusercontent.com/85236391/150961180-e9b0e335-9690-438c-977a-27f2f694d136.png">

 * On the mobile version the home logo have been changed to a home font awesome icon to fit better, search and profile buttons work as dropdown.
-On the left is a dropdown list for all product categorys and to the right is still the cart.
+On the left is a dropdown list for all product categories and to the right is still the cart.

 <img width="482" alt="Skärmavbild 2022-01-25 kl  11 36 47" src="https://user-images.githubusercontent.com/85236391/150961192-918da63f-158e-437d-8a83-718e934e2253.png">